It’s amazing what people are able to create with so few ingredients: Cuban food is simply delicious.

 I am a massive fan of guided food tour.
 These are a rather new thing in Cuba, but if you can try to do one – it’s a great way of getting acquainted with Cuban food and – through that – with local culture.
 The following are two good tours you can book online:

 The staple ingredients of Cuban food are similar to those of other Caribbean and Central America countries such as Nicaragua – some dishes are actually quite similar, though they have different names.

 However, we should not forget that Cuba has been suffering from isolation for well over half a century.
 What this means is that some ingredients are simply not available: all the food in Cuba is cooked using local and seasonal produce.
-Go in February, and mango will simply not be on offer.
+Go in February, and mango will simply not be on offer, but you can have the sweetest guayaba (so delicious that they spread their fragrance around the house).
 Apples are not to be found (or at least, they were nowhere to be seen when I visited); beef is hardly on the menu; I don’t remember seeing much milk (or yogurt) around.

 The daily diet of Cubans consists of rice and beans and a few other things.
+A Cuban-style meal is usually very plain.
 The most typical Cuban food is the comida criolla, a dish that along with rice and beans has a salad, plantains (often fried) and at times eggs, pork, chicken or fish.

 All The Best And Most Mouthwatering Cuban Food

 The following is a list of some of the most delicious dishes.
 I have tried most of them when I was there, and all I can say is yum!